 Join a Community Emergency Response Team (CERT) by signing up for free training through the City’s Office of Emergency Services.
 CERT team training prepares local residents to help themselves, their families and neighbors in the event of a disaster.
 The training covers basic skills that are important to know in a disaster when emergency services may not be available.
 CERT members receive training in earthquake awareness, disaster fire suppression techniques, disaster medical operations, and light search and rescue, as well as team organization and management.
 Trained emergency personnel, including firefighters and emergency medical services personnel, teach all classes.

-CERT Training: is free to all residents of Mountain View and those who work at a Mountain View business.
-The training is provided in English, as well as other languages, including Spanish.
-For more information call the Office of Emergency Services at (650) 903-6825, or register via Eventbrite.
+CERT training is free to all residents of Mountain View and those who work at a Mountain View business.
+To register for CERT training, go to Eventbrite.

 To browse all CERT training in the Mountain View area, click here.